peterpeter5/shallot/docs/source/content-type.md

     wrap_content_type())(handler)
 )
 ```
-By default it will guess the content-type based on the python-builtin `mimetypes` with non-strict evaluation.
+By default, it will guess the content-type based on the python-builtin `mimetypes` with non-strict evaluation.
 To change this behavior one can provide a `strict=True` flag to `wrap_content`.

 When the content-type can not be guessed, "application/octet-stream" is used.
 This can be overridden via `wrap_content_type`.